More About Next Steps Recovery

 The Outcome

-- We replace our SUD or problematic behaviour with activities that are aligned with our values and that we enjoy.
+- We replace our problematic behaviour with activities that are aligned with our goals and values.

 Join us for our Thursday meeting at 7 pm...